 Leni's final major interest was underwater photography.
 She took beautiful color photographs of fish and coral, publishing some shots in "Korallengärten (Coral Gardens) (1978) and "Wunder unter Wasser" (Wonder under Water) (1990).
 Her final major project was the 2002 film, "Impressionen unter Wasser" (Underwater Impressions), which essentially summed up her underwater explorations.
 Leni's final years were not just a grand round of successes, however; the Roma sued her late in her life for her claims that they had not been mistreated while she filmed them for "Tiefland," and one of her last public acts was to issue an acknowledgment of their hardships.
-She also barely survived a helicopter crash in the Sudan in 2000 while checking up on her old Nuba friends.
+She also barely survived a helicopter crash in Sudan in 2000 while checking up on her old Nuba friends.

 Leni Riefenstahl lived to be 101.
 She was in great pain during her last years from cancer and passed away in her sleep on 8 September 2003 at her home in Pöcking, Germany.
 However, she remained in charge of her affairs until the very end.

 The best summation of Leni Riefenstahl may be that she indeed was a traveler, but of a different sort: she was an artistic tourist through life.
 She saw her role as simply documenting what was, not altering it.
 If bad things were happening in Germany, that was not her doing, and she took no responsibility for improving them or even merely sympathizing with the victims.
 Is that cause to condemn her?
 Opinions will vary.
-She fought vigorously throughout her lifetime to protect her reputation, filing some 50 libel suits.
+She fought vigorously throughout her life to protect her reputation, filing some 50 libel suits.